Tisila/markdown-cv/index.md

 ### GRIDS CODE19 Matlab

 The challenge was to solve a travelling salesman problem in which the algorithm had to find the shortest distance to travel.
+This workshop was part of the CodeWeek initiative.

 ### GRIDS 4x4 - This is very APPealing